Brad420169/QUT_ROV_Digital_Twin/README.md

 **The `chmod +x` matters.** `ros2 run` silently reports *"No executable found"* for a script without the executable bit, which looks like a missing file rather than a permissions problem.
-If you add a new node, add it to the `install(PROGRAMS ...)` block in `CMakeLists.txt` — not `install(FILES ...)`, which strips the exec bit.
+If you add a new node/python script, add it to the `install(PROGRAMS ...)` block in `CMakeLists.txt` and run the build commands again.

 ---